 I have reached a plateau of contentment, where I no longer feel the need to compete for survival.
 Of course, I realise this is largely due to an accident of birth.
 Born into the United Kingdom, one of the richest countries on the planet was a great start and a privilege.
 Not that there were any silver spoons around, you understand.

-So here I find myself, after pursuing multiple career as well as actual pathways throughout my life, quietly wondering what it was all about.
+So here I find myself, after pursuing multiple careers as well as actual pathways throughout my life, quietly wondering what it was all about.
 More than that, I now find myself looking back not only over my own life, but over the many lives that went before, leading to that one concurrence of coincidences culminating in the single moment of conception when I came into existence.

-I think back to the moment when I asked my Granddad where our family had come from.
-I was ten years old and in my favourite place – on the hearthrug by Granddad Bangham’s knee.
+I think back to the moment when I asked my Grandad where our family had come from.
+I was ten years old and in my favourite place – on the hearthrug by Grandad Bangham’s knee.
 Every now and then a spurt of gas from the coal would ignite and flare into life.
 The light outside was fading as I looked up at him and asked where our family had come from.
 He smiled down at me and in his broad Lancashire accent told me he understood that two hundred years ago our family lived in Shropshire, in a place called Coalbrookdale.

 At the time, I had never heard of Coalbrookdale, and I found the name confusing.
 Was this a place like Oldham, where I was growing up, where the smoke from the coal fires and mill chimneys hung in the air, diluting the sunshine, even in the middle of summer?
 Or was it a beautiful place, in a green valley with a brook running through?